randy3k/LaTeXYZ/README.md

 - [Latex-Plus Options](https://github.com/randy3k/Latex-Plus/wiki/Latex-Plus-Options)

 - [BracketHighlighter Settings](https://github.com/randy3k/Latex-Plus/wiki/BracketHighlighter-settings)

-### Syntax files

-If you are only intrested in the syntax file, check [LaTeX-Extended](https://github.com/randy3k/LaTeX-Extended).

 ### ST2 compartibility
 While it is possible to backward port to ST2,  I would rather keep it ST3 only for easier maintenance.